 Routing policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 6.5.
-Two routing policies were added: an incoming policy with Communication Manager as the destination, and an outbound policy to the Avaya SBCE.
+Two routing policies were added; an incoming policy with Communication Manager as the destination and an outbound policy with the Avaya SBCE as the destination.
 To add a routing policy, navigate to Routing \rightarrow Routing Policies in the left navigation pane and click on the New button in the right pane (not shown).
 The following screen is displayed: